Pound puppy turned police 'porn dog'

 "I've had several people call.
 I have, like, 16 departments pursuing this.
 It just depends on who gets the money," said Jordan.

-Harmon said he believes URL's value will be proven over time.
+Hartman said he believes URL's value will be proven over time.
 He already sees therapeutic benefits to having a dog by his side and said URL has helped de-escalate sensitive situations when children are involved.

-Plus, given the explosion of technology, Harmon suggests that not having a dog like URL could mean a bigger price for law enforcement to pay.
+Plus, given the explosion of technology, Hartman suggests that not having a dog like URL could mean a bigger price for law enforcement to pay.

-"I look back on all the other cases that we as a team have investigated and served search warrants on, and it makes me think, 'What have we missed?'" said Harmon.
+"I look back on all the other cases that we as a team have investigated and served search warrants on, and it makes me think, 'What have we missed?'" said Hartman.

 "Even if he worked 19 years and we were only able to get one really bad guy with him, to me that's worth it."